 One study noticed that people with unstable circulation experience BP drop while squeezing the dynamometer (a device measuring grip strength).
 The drop is especially pronounced after one minute of squeezing at one third of maximum grip strength.
 Meanwhile, people with healthy hearts don’t seem to have that response.
 Interestingly, women were found to be more prone to fluctuating blood pressure than men.

-A firm handshake reflects good cholesterol
+A firm handshake means worry-free cholesterol

 Did you know that a weak hand shake is a stronger predictor of cardiovascular problems than a spiked blood pressure?
 One study estimated that for every 11 lb weakening of grip strength, the risk of death from a cardiovascular cause goes up by 17%.
 The same translates into 7% jump in heart attacks and 9% increase in strokes.[iv]